 Next up for the boys was a makeshift assembly line, complete with background music, several freeze challenges and fun chatter as we worked.

-Instead of heading to the mall (it was Black Friday, after all), we stuffed the bags- and our bodies- into the car and drove into Manhattan (we love you, NYC!).
+Instead of heading to the mall (it was Black Friday, after all), they stuffed the bags- and our bodies- into the family car, then drove into Manhattan (we love you, NYC!).

 Project #2: Nursing Home Casino Night

-A date was set and, joined by several friends from school and their parents, we showed up at casino night to give the old folks an afternoon they wouldn’t forget.
+A date was set and, joined by several friends from school and their parents, we showed up at casino night, to give the old folks an afternoon they wouldn’t forget.

 Project #3: Valentines for Hospitalized Kids

-We had a number of friends join us in this fantastically original and artsy project and were able to collect a huge bag of cards!
+We had a number of friends join us in this fantastically original and artsy project, and were able to collect a huge bag of cards!

 Project #4: Supplies for Pregnant Women in Need

-We decided to help out a center near my workplace, up at Pearl River, NY, which helps pregnant women who need help with maternity clothing and baby supplies.
+We decided to help out a center near my workplace, up at Pearl River, NY, which helps pregnant women who could use maternity clothing and baby supplies.

-Either way, I am proud.
+Either way, I’m so proud.